Last Updated on March 9, 2021

 At first, the objective lens captures the ambient light as well as some near-infrared light from natural sources.
 This objective lens is not a very complex level lens rather a very conventional one.

 Next, the light captured is sent to an image intensifier tube.
 Then the tube gives an output of around 5000 volts which is very high to the components of the image tube.

 This image intensifier tube then converts the light into electrons through its amazing component named photo-cathode.

 When the electrons are passing through the tube, similar types of electrons get released into the tube from the atom.
-So, the number of electrons are multiplied by a factor of thousands and that is done by a component named microchannel plate (MCP).
-A microchannel plate is normally a little glass disc which is made by using fiber optic technology.
-The disc has millions of tiny microscopic holes in it which are the above-mentioned microchannel.
-This MCP is located in a vacuum place having metal electrodes on both sides of the disc.
+So, the number of electrons is multiplied by a factor of thousands and that is done by a component named microchannel plate (MCP).

 Multiplying the Electrons

 Each of the channels has a length of about 45 times its width.
 The sole purpose of this channel is to multiply the electrons.
 The whole process begins when the electrons from the photocathode are hitting the MCP on its first electrode.
 Then it is transferred into the glass channels by the thrust of 5000 volts and is sent between the pair of electrodes.